Supply arrangement for temporary help services in the National Capital Region

 Canada reserves the right to conduct the evaluation of arrangements in cycles, not less than quarterly.
 Bids received over a calendar year will be evaluated in accordance with the schedule below.
 The schedule may require a revision due to operational requirements, in which case suppliers will be advised.

 Dates may be subject to change due to holidays or any unforeseen events that may affect the government's ability to close the quarter on those dates.
-When applicable, the precise closing date of each quarter will be specified in the CPSS system via the Solicitation Dashboard.
+When applicable, the precise closing date of each quarter will be specified in the CPSS system via the solicitation dashboard.

 8. Priority of documents